S. Davies is an avid member of Toastmasters, a renowned educational club for people who want to develop their public speaking skills.

-- Checking out the company website.
+- Check out the company website.
 This will be particularly useful if you want to know about the audience's profession.
-Look for notable achievements, the company's mission and vision and any other clues you can find about the groups' workplace culture.
+Look for notable achievements, the company's mission and vision and any other clues you can find about the group's workplace culture.

-- Visiting a tourist bureau.
-This will help you understand local geography and appreciate the denizen's unique customs and culture.
+- Visit a tourist bureau.
+This will help you understand local geography and appreciate the denizens' unique customs and culture.

-- Reading the audience's hometown newspaper online.
+- Read the audience's hometown newspaper online.
 Being up to date on current affairs will help you connect with your audience.

-- Sending out a survey.
+- Send out a survey.
 Include a few fun questions to get to know your audience and ask people to send them back to you by a certain deadline.
-Put the name of everyone who completes the survey into a door prize draw at the beginning of the event
+Put the name of everyone who completes the survey into a door prize draw at the beginning of the event.

-- Arriving early.
+- Arrive early.
 Show up to the special event early and mingle with the crowd before you go give your speech.
-This is one of the best, and most enjoyable ways, to get to know your audience!
+This is one of the best and most enjoyable ways to get to know your audience!